zacharylazzara/COVID-19_Hotspot-Map/README.md

 **Use-Cases**<br/>
 View Cities:
-1. The user can view a sorted list of cities within the province, and navigate to the map location on tap
+1. The user can view a sorted list of cities within each province, and navigate to the map location on tap gesture

 View Heatmap:
 1. The first view the user is presented with is the heatmap; this view shows the user’s current location on a heatmap of COVID-19 cases by locality
-2. As the user goes about their day location data is recorded; this historic data is plotted on the heatmap so the user can see where they’ve been and if they’ve entered a COVID-19 hotspot

 View Details:
 1. The user can view their details, such as their COVID-19 risk-score; this score is based on the population density and the predicted cases for the areas the user has been; it takes into account the user’s history within the past 14 days